Resolving Anxious Attachment: The Neuroscience of Moving Forward from Relationships

 How Stress Impacts Anxious Attachment

-Stress can significantly impact anxious attachment in relationships.
+how Stress amplifies anxious attachment patterns can significantly impact anxious attachment in relationships.
 When individuals experience stress, it can exacerbate their anxious attachment style, leading to increased feelings of anxiety, fear, and insecurity.
 Often times this is a key factor why you can’t move on from a relationship in a timely and healthy fashion.
+What I observe in my clients is that stress effectively lowers the threshold for attachment activation — the brain requires less provocation to trigger the full separation distress cascade.

 This can manifest in various ways, such as: